“Bloodshed besets Bloodvein.”

 The story was a recent collaboration published in the Winnipeg Free Press by crime reporters Mike McIntyre & James Turner.
 The article featured details regarding the disturbing deaths of Cliff Malnyk (52) and Timothy Goosehead (31) who were recently murdered on the Bloodvein First Nation.

-The teen, a seventeen (17) year old youth, with alleged gang associations, was charged with Second Degree Murder in connection with both of the killings.
+The teen, a seventeen (17) year old youth, with alleged gang associations, was charged with 2nd-degree murder in connection with both of the killings.
 A fifteen (15) year old youth was charged with assault with a weapon in the Malnyk case.

 The story raises many questions.